alephium/www/src/content/news/builders-highlights-2-alphpaca-nfts-99c69775f04c/index.md

 If you want to develop on Alephium, just go for it; eventually, you’ll finally push that first smart contract or test token contract to mainnet, and a whole world of new things opens up at your fingertips.
 The community is active, thriving, and motivational.
 I’ll stop there: it’s better for you to see it yourself.

 Thanks, Benjamin, for your answers!
 Alephium is thrilled to have such talent builders in the community!
-You can find the Alphaca NFT collection on testnet on <a href="https://testnet.nft.alephium.org/collection-details?collectionId=e0385e13db8a162d6d419b4b4665d802fe547176143dbd0c7226db02b681fb00" >Alephium’s NFT marketplace</a>!
+You can find the Alphaca NFT collection on testnet on [Alephium’s NFT marketplace](https://testnet.nft.alephium.org/collection-details?collectionId=e0385e13db8a162d6d419b4b4665d802fe547176143dbd0c7226db02b681fb00)!

 Have you built something or have a nice idea and want to request a grant or reward?
-You can access the <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" >Alephium Community Grants &amp; Reward Program page</a> for more info!
+You can access the [Alephium Community Grants &amp; Reward Program page](https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md) for more info!

-If you need help or have extra questions, you are welcome to reach out in the \# 🎨dev-dapp channel on [Discord](/discord), or in the Alephium <a href="https://t.me/alephiumgroup" >Telegram</a> channel.
-Don’t forget to follow <a href="https://twitter.com/alephium" >@alephium on Twitter</a> to stay up-to-date.
+If you need help or have extra questions, you are welcome to reach out in the \# 🎨dev-dapp channel on [Discord](/discord), or in the Alephium [Telegram](https://t.me/alephiumgroup) channel.
+Don’t forget to follow [@alephium on Twitter](https://twitter.com/alephium) to stay up-to-date.